You hear a lot about using morning rituals to get more done. But what if you could use your mornings to get more done for YOU?

 But what if there was a third group that was more satisfying?

-Before I go on, I need to admit that I didn’t use to be a morning person and didn’t like getting up early at all.
+Before I go on, I must admit that I didn’t use to be a morning person and didn’t like getting up early.
 I even quit my first couple of jobs as a morning radio host so I could sleep.

 Later in my career, I would hit my desk at 5 AM and pound through my to-do list as fast as possible.
 I must have been saying, “I…MUST… GET… IT… DONE!”
 That didn’t work well because I didn’t see the purpose of getting out of bed early if it was only to work.

-For a few years, I spent my mornings reading and meditating before heading off to the gym.
+I spent my mornings reading and meditating for a few years before heading to the gym.
 I got in better shape, but my bank balance was less, and my future goals were seemingly unreachable.

 Then, one day out of pure frustration and sporting a brand-new I don’t give a heck attitude, I asked myself a question that changed everything –